OBJECTSEMANTICS/SmallSuiteGenerator/README.md

 Some other options to configure are:

-* `fitness`: it will be used in genetic algorithm to improve its value either increasing or reducing, depending on the function.
-In this case we use: `SStatementCoverage`.
+* `fitness`: used in genetic algorithm to improve its value either increasing or reducing, depending on the function.
+In this case we use: `SStatementCoverage`, which means that our generator will try to increase the statement coverage.
-* `targetClassName`: It represents the target class name that will be analyzed in the package.
+* `targetClassName`: accepted represents the target class name that will be analyzed in the package.
 * `targetPackagesRegex`: Regular expression of the package where the class is found.
 * `outputPackageName`: Package name where the tests cases will be created.